jangelsb/git-plus-alfred-workflow/readme.md

    - Periodically check [actions.yaml](actions.yaml) for new features or updates.

 3. **Add your own commands:**
-   - Modify the inline YAML file or include additional YAML files in your configuration.
+   - Modify the inline YAML or include an additional YAML file in your configuration.
-   - Define repository-specific YAML files for commands unique to certain repos.
+   - Define repository-specific YAML files for commands unique to certain repos, see `actions_path` in Step 1.

 ---